kimdurante/intro-to-gdal/content/indexmosiac.md

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/index_2.png" width="500">

-To index multiple rasters in a directory
+From all rasters in a directory

 ```
-$ gdaltindex doqq/doqq_index.shp doqq/*.tif
+$ gdaltindex doqqs/doqqs_index.shp doqqs/*.tif
 ```

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/index.png" width="500">

 ## Creating a Mosaic

-Mosaicing raster tiles of all the files and then an overview image
+Mosaicing raster tiles (DOQQs) and creating an overview image using a VRT (Virtual Dataset) file.
+VRT are XML documents containing properties such as pixel dimensions and geometries which allow you to merge (mosaic) several raster files

 <img src="https://raw.githubusercontent.com/kimdurante/intro-to-gdal/master/images/mosaic.png" width="500">

-Create an input list of DOQQs
+Create an input list of files from the _doqqs_ directory
 ```
-$ for file in DOQQ/*/*.tif*; do echo "$file" >> DOQQ/doqqs.txt; done
+$ for file in doqqs/*/*.tif*; do echo "$file" >> doqqs/doqqs.txt; done
 ```
-VRT (Virtual Dataset) is an XML file, similar to a tile index, that references all the files holding the extent, projection, etc without any processing or translation of the files.
+Use the `gdalbuildvrt` utility with `-input_file_list`
 ```
-$ gdalbuildvrt -input_file_list DOQQ/doqqs.txt DOQQ/doqqs_merged.vrt
+$ gdalbuildvrt -input_file_list doqqs/doqqs.txt doqqs/doqqs_merged.vrt
 ```

 Use `gdalwarp` to reproject, set a nodata value, apply JPEG compression and output a GeoTIFF